plan · walk · ask

 Choose your Italy on Foot pass

-Both passes include planning tools before the trip and live Companion help while you’re in Italy.
-You only spend answers when the app generates help for you, not when you open your trip, check the map, or review saved plans.
+Free to explore; a pass is required to plan, save, and use the Concierge.
+Both passes include the planning tools before the trip and the day-of tools (Today, Map, Concierge) while you’re in Italy.
+You only spend credits when the app generates help for you (1 credit = one Concierge answer or one day adjustment), not when you open your trip, check the map, or review saved plans.

 - 90 days of access